-Do these tasks before you leave K-State, or as soon as you receive an email notice that access to your data will be removed soon.
+Do these tasks before you leave K-State, or as soon as you receive an email notification that access to your data will be removed soon.

-If you took one or more K-State courses, your email account, messages, and folders will continue at K-State long-term.
+If you took one or more K-State courses, your email account, messages, and folders would continue at K-State long-term.

 - Review mailing lists.

 Delete any mailing lists you don't want to keep.

 - Copy any files you are entitled to keep, including: